 James is an award-winning theatre producer, arts advocate and venue manager.

-He works in the cultural sector as he is passionate about people, places, communities and the power of the performing arts to help you see the world in new ways and to change lives.
+He works in the cultural sector because he is passionate about people, places, communities and the power of the performing arts to help you see the world in new ways and to change lives.

-James grew up in rural South Devon where he was a proud member of the Theatre Royal Plymouth Young Company.
+James grew up in Plymouth where he was a proud member of the Theatre Royal Plymouth Young Company.
 It was at this Youth Theatre where James ‘found his tribe’ and made friends for life.
 His Youth Theatre experience helped define his career ambitions and at 16 told his careers advisor at school that his biggest dream was to “one day be a Head of Education in a building-based theatre.”